ubergarm/my-pg-rest/README.md

         "v": 0
     }

-To use the token do access your API with an authorized role:
+To use the token do access your API with an authorized role, or send it to to any of your apps using your secret:

-    curl -X POST -H "Authorization: Bearer PASTETOKENHERE" http://localhost:3000
+    curl -s -H "Authorization: Bearer INSERTLONGENCODEDKEYHERE :)" http://api.myapiserver.com:3000

 ## Development Staging
 To stage the api _insecurely_ over http directly use a reverse ssh tunnel: